tardate/LittleArduinoProjects/BoldportClub/TheCuttle/ScopeTag/README.md

 # #267 TheCuttle/ScopeTag

-Get the Boldport Cuttle to write it's name on a Digital Oscilloscope with an MCP42010 digital potentiometer.
+Get the Boldport Cuttle to write its name on a Digital Oscilloscope with an MCP42010 digital potentiometer.

 ![ScopeTag_test_run](./assets/ScopeTag_test_run.jpg?raw=true)